 Could you relax if you weren't comfortable?
 Of course not.
 And birds are the same way.
 If you're in the room and your bird feels they can relax, you're in luck.
 They trust you to keep them safe.

 Grinding is a common behavior in parrots.
 They have to be completely relaxed to grind their break.
-When they grind their beak, you'll hear a clicking noise.
+When they do this you'll hear a clicking noise.
 If they're this relaxed around you, you're bonded to one another.

 How to Build Trust With Your Bird